pivotalsoftware/ESarch/README.md

 $ ./deploy-backend.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

 > If you open the script you'll notice how easy it is to use `cf push` to run your apps in the cloud.
-In a couple of minutes you can have micoservices with externally accessible URL's and which will keep running no matter what.
+In a couple of minutes you can have micoservices with externally accessible URLs and which will keep running no matter what.

-When the script has finished, you should see a list of your currently deployed apps and their URL's...
+When the script has finished, you should see a list of your currently deployed apps and their URLs...

 ```bash
 name                            requested state   instances  urls